Martins6/mfn/README.md

 # mfn
-Implementation Julia of the MFN method to measure stability of econometrical time-series.
+Implementation in Julia of the MFN method to measure stability of econometrical time-series.